GERD: What is It? Causes, Symptoms & Remedies

 Maintain a Healthy Weight

-Maintaining a healthy weight is one of the best ways to lower your risk of heart disease, indigestion, and acid reflux.
+Maintaining a healthy weight is one of the best ways to support indigestion, and acid reflux.
 Once your acid reflux frequency goes down to once in a while, you’ll no longer have GERD and your esophageal tract will repair itself and stop being irritated or inflamed.

 Medications & Complications

 It’s true that certain medications can assist with GERD symptoms.
-However, some medications can also lead to other chronic diseases, including weight gain, kidney disease, stomach cancer, and even diabetes.
+However, some medications can also lead to other chronic illnesses, including weight gain and even diabetes.

-Along with an anti-inflammatory diet, Livingood Daily Pre + Pro + Post Biotics Blend will help your body absorb nutrients better by restoring good bacteria and helping to balance out the bad and good bacteria present in your digestive system.
+Along with a soothing diet, probiotics will help your body absorb nutrients better by restoring good bacteria and helping to balance out the bad and good bacteria present in your digestive system.

 Summary